StevenBlack/vocab/readme.md

 ### jocose
 Someone who's always joking around is jocose.
 Compare to verbose, which describes someone who's always talking.
-Pronounced JOH-COSE.

 ### jodhpurs
 Those ridiculous pants, worn by horseback riders and motorcycle cops, with very wide thighs and narrow calves.
 Dudley DoRight wears a pair.
 Named after a city in western India, in case you were curious.
-Pronounced JOD-PURRS.

 ### joey